 There are also tentative plans to rent a shipping container for the duration of the project.
 Shipping containers are a cost-effective and popular means of providing storage for construction sites.

 Separately, Town Hall is about to close for a long-planned $27 million renovation on the landmarked 1916 former church.
-That work will include full seismic bracing, a new roof and HVAC system (which will add air conditioning), improved acoustics, a new downstairs bar and pub, and a new ADA-accessible west entrance facing the woonerf.
+That work will include full seismic bracing, a new roof and HVAC system (installed by contractors similar to those that handle AC Repair in Raleigh which will add air conditioning), improved acoustics, a new downstairs bar and pub, and a new ADA-accessible west entrance facing the woonerf.

 Weinstein A + U is the architect for Town Hall, Point32 is the owner’s rep and Rafn Co. is the general contractor.